-The Fund's Audit Committee has considered whether the provision by the Fund's independent registered public accounting firm of non-audit services to the Fund's investment adviser, as well as any of its affiliates that provide ongoing services to the Fund, that were not pre-approved pursuant to Rule 2-01(c)(7)(ii) of Regulation S-X is compatible with maintaining the independent registered public accounting firm's independence.
+Each Fund's Audit Committee has considered whether the provision by the Fund's independent registered public accounting firm of non-audit services to the Fund's investment adviser, as well as any of its affiliates that provide ongoing services to the Fund, that were not pre-approved pursuant to Rule 2-01(c)(7)(ii) of Regulation S-X is compatible with maintaining the independent registered public accounting firm's independence.

-Officers of the Fund
+Officers of the Funds

-The officers of the Fund and their length of service are set forth below.
-The officers of the Fund hold indefinite terms of office.
-Because of their positions with Eaton Vance and their ownership of Morgan Stanley stock, the officers of the Fund will benefit from any advisory and/or administration fees paid by the Fund to Eaton Vance.
+The officers of the Funds and their length of service are set forth below.
+The officers of the Funds hold indefinite terms of office.
+Because of their positions with Eaton Vance Management ("Eaton Vance") and their ownership of Morgan Stanley stock, the officers of the Funds will benefit from any advisory and/or administration fees paid by each Fund to Eaton Vance.
 Each officer affiliated with Eaton Vance may hold a position with other Eaton Vance affiliates that is comparable to his or her position with Eaton Vance listed below.
+Information in the table below about an officer's position with a Fund and the period as an officer are for both Funds unless otherwise noted.